List of people with epilepsy

 This is a list of notable people who have, or had, the medical condition epilepsy.
 Following from that, there is a short list of people who have received a speculative, retrospective diagnosis of epilepsy.
 Finally there is a substantial list of people who are often wrongly believed to have had epilepsy.

-Epilepsy and greatness

-A possible link between epilepsy and greatness has fascinated biographers and physicians for centuries.
+A possible link between epilepsy and "greatness" has fascinated biographers and physicians for centuries.
 In his Treatise on Epilepsy, the French 17th-century physician Jean Taxil refers to Aristotle's "famous epileptics".
 This list includes Heracles, Ajax, Bellerophon, Socrates, Plato, Empedocles, Maracus of Syracuse, and the Sibyls.
 However, historian of medicine Owsei Temkin argues that Aristotle had in fact made a list of melancholics and had only associated Heracles with the "Sacred Disease".
 Taxil goes on to add his own names: Roman Emperor Caligula, Drusus (tribune of the Roman people), and Petrarch.
 Neurologist John Hughes concluded that the majority of famous people alleged to have epilepsy did not in fact have this condition.